noisebridge/MediaBridge/README.md

 1. Open the VSCode command palette (Control/Command+SHIFT+P)
 2. Search for and select the "Python: Select Interpreter" command
 3. Choose the option that starts with `MediaBridge`

+### Rebuilding pipenv environment

+When debugging it's sometimes convenient to discard a venv and start from scratch.

+1. `pipenv --rm`  # discards existing venv, if there is one
+2. `pipenv lock --dev`  # queries pypi.org to re-write the Pipenv.lock file
+3. `pipenv install --dev`  # installs the locked versions, and yes `--dev` is needed

+You may also find `pipenv update --dev` useful, if a dep is down-rev.

 ## Running code